-We provide new releases of our products on a periodic basis.
-New releases of our products, which often contain minor product enhancements, are typically provided at no additional fee for customers under standard customer support agreements.
+We periodically provide new product releases, which often contain minor product enhancements, that are typically provided at no additional fee for customers under standard customer support agreements.
 Agreements with our customers permit us to charge for substantial product enhancements that are not provided as part of the standard or premium customer support agreement.